LibreCAD/docs/ref/draw-prefs.rst

     :widths: 30, 70

     "Arrow size", "Length of dimension (and leader) arrow."
-    "Tick size", "Length of dimension tick to from end of dimension line in each direction, e.g. A length of 1 will result in a total length of 2 units.
+    "Tick size", "Length of dimension tick to from end of dimension line in each direction, e.g. a length of 1 will result in a total length of 2 units.
 (Anything greater than ''0'' will result in a *tick* instead of a dimension *arrow*)."
     "Color", "Tick line color, independent of layer settings."
     "Width", "Tick line width, independent of layer settings."